Peter Sitsen: 1942–1945: Preparing Indonesia’s post-war economic recovery

 Just before the surrender of the Dutch colonial government to the Japanese in March 1942, the colonial government ordered Sitsen to travel to Australia.
-He was to take part in what became the Netherlands East Indies Commission for Australia and New Zealand, effectively the Netherlands Indies government in exile in 1943, located in Melbourne.
+He was to take part in what became the Netherlands East Indies Commission for Australia and New Zealand, effectively the Netherlands East Indies government-in-exile in 1943, located in Melbourne.

 Sitsen's task was to prepare for the return of the colonial government to Indonesia after the Japanese occupation, and to prepare economic recovery of Indonesia.
 For that purpose he travelled across the Pacific to the USA.
 In New York, Sitsen was a member of the Dutch Commission for Economic and Financial Affairs for the Netherlands Indies, Surinam and Curaçao (Commissie voor Economische en Financiële Zaken van Nederlands-Indië, Suriname en Curaçao).
 He also was the leader of the Netherlands Indies delegation to the United Nations Relief and Rehabilitation Administration in the South-West Pacific (UNRRA).

 At the Netherlands and Netherlands Indies Council of the Institute of Pacific Relations in New York, Sitsen created a world-first post-war aid and recovery plan for Indonesia and sought funding to start stockpiling materials.
 This was a 5-year plan with a total price tag of US$2.4 billion.
-As far as funds were available to the colonial government in exile, Sitsen used them to purchase and stockpile supplies of food, medical supplies and medical assistance, clothing and dwellings, and to invest in equipment and machinery necessary for the recovery of transport infrastructure, manufacturing industry, plantation agriculture, mining ventures etc.
+As far as funds were available to the colonial government-in-exile, Sitsen used them to purchase and stockpile supplies of food, medical supplies and medical assistance, clothing and dwellings, and to invest in equipment and machinery necessary for the recovery of transport infrastructure, manufacturing industry, plantation agriculture, mining ventures etc.

 Death and honours

-After completing his work in New York in September 1944, Sitsen was appointed Director of the Department of Public Works (Verkeer en Waterstaat) in the Netherlands Indies Civil Administration (NICA), the Netherlands East Indies government in exile located in Brisbane.
+After completing his work in New York in September 1944, Sitsen was appointed Director of the Department of Public Works (Verkeer en Waterstaat) in the Netherlands Indies Civil Administration (NICA), the Netherlands East Indies government-in-exile located in Brisbane.

 Sitsen returned to Australia in late-1944 to take up the appointment.
 During the journey across the Pacific he fell ill.
 He died in hospital soon after arrival in Sydney on 21 January 1945, at the age of 59.
 He was buried at Northern Suburbs Cemetery in Sydney.

 In recognition for his work in Yogyakarta's society and business, Sitsen was made an Officer in the Order of Orange-Nassau in 1934.
 He was fondly remembered among Dutch exiles from colonial Indonesia in the USA.